-Penelope Hillam, born in Victoria, is an award and prize winning artist, a founding member, Fellow and South Australian Vice President of the Australian Society of Marine Artists (ASMA).
+Penelope Hillam, born in Victoria, is an award and prize winning artist, a founding member and Fellow of the Australian Society of Marine Artists (ASMA).
 Penelope has been painting and exhibiting since leaving art school.
 Throughout her career as an artist, designer and teacher, she has been involved in many aspects of the arts, including community arts.
 In teaching she has taught primary, secondary, TAFE including running a teaching business.
 She has taught and mentored other successful artists.
 Penelope has been an art director and has served on various boards both in Victoria and South Australia.

 She works across a variety of media and subject matter but has always been drawn to the area of marine art.
 Throughout her artistic work is a thread of movement like the ripples on the water.
 She has continued to be fascinated by reflections and mirror images, often playing on contrasting aspects – physical/metaphysical, outer/internal worlds, realistic/abstract.